fractalswift/blockjournal-poc/README.md

 # blockjournal-poc

-Proof of concept for blockjournal.
+Proof of concept.
 This project runs locally only.

 ### Requirements: